See the best of the Met on our funniest tour!

 Fans of murder mysteries and The Da Vinci Code will enjoy this unusual adventure at the Metropolitan Museum of Art.
 A murdered curator has left behind a cryptic trail of clues connected with secrets in works of art.
 As your team gathers answers about the art, you begin to piece together a sordid tale about greed, lust, pride, revenge, and treachery—all revolving around the museum’s planned multi-million-dollar purchase of a rare painting by Leonardo da Vinci.

-Even if you’re not a murder mystery buff, you’ll have plenty of fun spotting unusual details in art, piercing together the story, and laughing at some of the surprising discoveries.
+Even if you’re not a murder mystery buff, you’ll have plenty of fun spotting unusual details in art, piecing together the story, and laughing at some of the surprising discoveries.
 No knowledge of the museum or its art is required—you just need sharp eyes, comfy shoes, and good teamwork.
 If you’re looking for a shorter and easier hunt with a murder mystery, check out the Whodunit at the Met Scavenger Hunt.